nuhauddin/A02/README.md

 Part 2:
-<br>**Branch**: allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
+**Branch**: allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
 You always create a branch from an existing branch.

-<br>**Clone**: copy the repository from GitHub.com to your local machine.
+**Clone**: copy the repository from GitHub.com to your local machine.

-<br>**Commit**: records changes to one or more files in your branch.
+**Commit**: records changes to one or more files in your branch.

-<br>**Fetch**: retrieve new work done by other people.
+**Fetch**: retrieve new work done by other people.

-<br>**GIT**: Git is a version control system that lets you manage and keep track of your source code history.
+**GIT**: Git is a version control system that lets you manage and keep track of your source code history.
 Git is focused on version control and code sharing.

-<br>**Github**: GitHub is a cloud-based hosting service that lets you manage Git repositories.
+**Github**: GitHub is a cloud-based hosting service that lets you manage Git repositories.
 GitHub is focused on centralized source code hosting.

-<br>**Merge**: merging a developer's branch with the project's master or main branch.
+**Merge**: merging a developer's branch with the project's master or main branch.

-<br>**Merge Conflict**: happen when you merge branches that have competing commits, and Git needs your help to decide which changes to incorporate in the final merge.
+**Merge Conflict**: happen when you merge branches that have competing commits, and Git needs your help to decide which changes to incorporate in the final merge.

-<br>**Push**: updates the remote branch with local commits.
+**Push**: updates the remote branch with local commits.

-<br>**Pull**: bringc changes from the remote branch to local repository.
+**Pull**: bringc changes from the remote branch to local repository.

-<br>**Remote**: how developers collaborate on the same project simultaneously.
+**Remote**: how developers collaborate on the same project simultaneously.
 Remote repositories are hosted on a server that is accessible for all team members.

-<br>**Repository**: contains all of your project's files and each file's revision history.
+**Repository**: contains all of your project's files and each file's revision history.

 Citation:
 Beer, B. (2018).
 Introducing GitHub.
 2ed.
 O’Reilly Press.